Encephala/interpreterbook/README.md

 # interpreterbook
 Repo for <interpreterbook.com>

+Note to future me:

+Expression parsers start on the first token of the expression and end on the last token, not after it.
+`parse_statement` ends *after* the semicolon, that is on the first token of the next statement.

 Some ideas for future me:
 - Add line numbers to lexer and pass through to evaluation for nice error messages
 - Implement rust's `as` syntax and disallow implicit typecasting